Akamai Foundation

 100 %

-provide critical services and basic educational needs of students they serve
+Consider themselves critical in meeting the basic educational needs of the students they serve

 Employees in Action

 At Akamai, employees embody our core value of “Giving Back,” showing passion and support for their global communities.
-Employees come together as “One Akamai,” sharing the ways they volunteer and what drives them to make a difference.
+Employees come together as “One Akamai,” sharing how they volunteer and what drives them to make a difference.
 Check out a few of our social media highlights and join the conversation:

 DANNY LEWIN